KhamisiKibet/PySideExtn/pages/get_started.md

 ## Using with QtDesigner

 Many a time designing a GUI is better done using the inbuild QtDesigner as it greatly reduces the designing time.
-The PySideExtn widgets doesn't natively have the drag and drop widget feature but you can turn a QFrame to a roundProgressBar widget or to any other PySideExtn widgets.
+The PySideExtn widgets doesn't natively have the drag and drop widget feature but you can turn a QFrame to a RoundProgressBar widget or to any other PySideExtn widgets.
 The steps to do is detailed below:

 * Place a QFrame in the exact place where you want the PySideExtn widget to be.